 Florida is known as the sunshine state, but that doesn’t always mean that every day will be cloudless.
-Countless individuals and families throughout the state face challenges with unplanned pregnancy, fertility, and family planning.
-These issues bring these individuals and families to the doors of adoption out of curiosity, desperation, and desires to build brighter futures.
+Countless individuals and families throughout the state face challenges with an unplanned pregnancy, fertility, and family planning.
+These issues bring these individuals and families to the doors of adoption out of curiosity, desperation, and desire to build brighter futures.

 Determining whether adoption is the right path for you is a big decision.
 The first step doesn’t have to be one of commitment though.
 Learning what you can about adoption today will help you see how it can change your life tomorrow.
 Adoption will change your family, your community, your outlook—your entire life.
 As you consider what this change will look like for you and your family, start to learn all that you can about the key players in the adoption triad, the Florida adoption process, and adoption agencies near you.

 The Adoption Triad

 The adoption triad is made up of three groups of people: the expectant mother and father, the hopeful adoptive parents, and the child who is being placed for adoption.
 Each of these groups is essential and has specific needs to consider throughout the adoption process.
 It is important to not only recognize these needs but also understand how a healthy relationship between each of the groups can encourage a positive adoption experience overall.

-In the context of an adoption, expectant parents are the mothers and fathers of children who are being considered for placement.
+In the context of adoption, expectant parents are the mothers and fathers of children who are being considered for placement.
 These individuals, couples, and sometimes families face unplanned or unexpected pregnancies.
 For one reason or another, they feel that each of their futures, including the future of their child, would be better if the child is placed for adoption.
 Until the placement is finalized, individuals who are considering placing a child for adoption are referred to as expectant parents.
-After the birth and finalization is complete, expectant parents are then referred to as birth parents or biological parents.
+After the birth and finalization are complete, expectant parents are then referred to as birth parents or biological parents.